istvan-fodor/r2a/README.md

-R2A - A Rust library provides a typesafe way to convert ROS2 messages into Apache Arrow format
+R2A - A Rust library that provides a typesafe way to convert ROS2 messages into Apache Arrow format
 =================================================================================================

 The library is essentially a wrapper on top of the amazing [R2R](https://github.com/sequenceplanner/r2r/) library.
 The two main components are `r2a::ArrowSupport` and `r2a::RowBuilder`.